WikiMANNia/monaco-port/README.md

 New features in this fork over `haleyjd/monaco-port` include:

-* First Version that support MediaWiki verison 1.31
+* First Version that support MediaWiki version 1.31
 * Tested with 1.27.7, 1.31.16, 1.35.14
 * Implementation of extending the Sidebar Menu with User and Group Sidebar Elements like Extension "DynamicSidebar"